AdobeDocs/campaign-web.en/help/v8/personalization/predefined-filters.md

 >title="Create a predefined filter"
 >abstract="Enter a label for the predefined filter, and select the table it applies to.
 Open the additional options to add a description and set this filter as a favorite.
 Then use the 'Create rule' button to define the filtering conditions."

 >[!CONTEXTUALHELP]
 >id="acw_predefined-filters-rules"
 >title="Create the predefined filter rules"
 >abstract="To define the filtering conditions of your custom filter, click the 'Create rule' button."

+### Create a filter from the rule builder {#create-from-rule-builder}

-To save a custom filter in the rule builder, follow the steps below:
+You can save a custom filter from the rule builder to have it available for future use.
+Follow these steps:

 1. Open the rule builder and define your filtering conditions.
 In the example below, you filter recipients who live in Madrid.
 1. Click the **Select or save filter** button, and select **Save as a filter**.